jaortizbaz/POC-workflow-temporalio/README.md

-# POC Temporal.io SDK
+# POC Temporal.io Python SDK
-The goal of this project is to create a POC workflow that uses the Temporal SDK.
+The goal of this project is to create a POC workflow that uses the Temporal Python SDK.

 ## Using Temporal.io in the project
 1. Add the dependency in the requirements.txt file